BEICBIM/BEICPBLChallenge/Phase1/ExpressedReqs/README&TOC.md

 ### 5. Why is it a requirement?
 Explain why doing nothing to meet the requirement is not an acceptable choice.

-See [Contribute.md](https://github.com/BEICOOP/BEICPBLChallenge/blob/master/Contribute.md) for information about contributing to this project repository.
+See [Contribute.md](https://github.com/BEICOOP/BEICPBLChallenge/blob/master/Contribute.md) for more information about contributing to this project repository.

 Content in the BEIC Project Based Learning Challenge repository is licensed as described in [License.md](https://github.com/BEICOOP/BEICPBLChallenge/blob/master/License.md).